gautamthareja/my-video-compressor/README.md

 Where:
   'VideoFile' is the name of your video file (with extension) and 'X' is the required percentage.

-Supported formats of videos: ('.mp4', '.wav', '.avi', '.mov) //more can be added Range of x: (1,99)
+Supported formats of video: ('.mp4', '.wav', '.avi', '.mov) //more can be added Range of x: (1,99)